Ashish-Rautela/RATION-DISTRIBUTION-SYSTEM/README.md

 # RATION-DISTRIBUTION-SYSTEM
-this is used making c langauge
+This program is Made in C langauge as a college project. made by - ashish rautela